 Please note the transcript has been edited for brevity and clarity.

-FLG: Hello, everyone, and hello, David, thank you so much for joining me today for the latest Patient Perspectives as we take a look at the impact that genomics is having within patient lives.
+FLG: Hello everyone.
+Thank you so much for joining me today for the latest Patient Perspectives interview as we take a look at the impact that genomics is having on patient lives.
 Today, we’re joined by David Rose, a rare disease patient.
-So, David, if you could just introduce yourself and tell us a little bit about what you do as well.
+So, David, if you could just introduce yourself and tell us a little about what you do as well.

 David: Thank you very much, Shannon, delighted to be here today.
 So, my name is David Rose and I have an ultra-rare disease called Occipital Horn Syndrome.
 It is similar to something called Ehlers-Danlos Syndrome, which you may have heard of.
 In my day job, I’m working for a rare disease magazine called Rare Revolution Magazine.
 It’s been a really great opportunity for me.
 I’ve been working here for just over three years now.
 Alongside the magazine, I’m a trustee for a small bladder charity in the UK.
 And I also volunteer for Great Ormond Street Hospital, and obviously quite often do speaking engagements (similar to this), conferences and working with a couple of pharmaceutical companies.
 So, it’s been a really interesting change of direction to work in rare disease.
 It’s not my background at all; I studied economics at university.
 So, it’s funny how life takes you, but yeah, really relishing the opportunity!

 FLG: For those who don’t know, would you be able to go over what Occipital Horn Syndrome is, and also how it links to Ehlers-Danlos Syndrome as well?